By Chet Yarbrough

 A criticism of “A Little Life” is that the story is too long.
 It offers revelation but its insight is too long in the making.
 A most over-used phrase in “A Little Life” is “I am sorry”, a refrain that becomes cloying by the end of the story.

 What Yanagihara makes blindingly clear is the ugly truth of pedophilia and how sex-trafficking scars children for life.
 This is a story that needs to be told and understood, but not in so many words.
-For that criticism, “I am sorry”.
+For that criticism of the author, “I am sorry”.